terramate-io/terramate/docs/cli/orchestration/scripts.md

 ## Defining scripts

-A script in Terramate CLI is defined in a script block placed in any Terramate configuration file on any level of your projects hierarchy.
-The `script` block has has the following syntax:
+A script in Terramate CLI is defined in a script block placed in any Terramate configuration file on any level of your project hierarchy.
+The `script` block has the following syntax:

 ```hcl
 script "command" "subcommand" { # any level of subcommands is supported